jakecorrenti/jakecorrenti/README.md

 ### Hi there 👋

-I'm Jake Correnti, a college student whose passionate about programming and constantly learning new things.
+I'm Jake, a college student whose passionate about programming and constantly learning new things.
 I am also an avid Neovim user.

 - 🌱 I’m currently learning Go and following a book on how to write an Interpreter.
 - ⚡ Fun fact: I'm a Sophomore in college